 5 Common Bugs Faced in UI Testing

-By Jash Unadkat, Technical Content Writer at BrowserStack - November 27, 2019
+By Jash Unadkat, Technical Content Writer at BrowserStack - January 12, 2023

 That said, some bugs tend to appear more frequently than others.
-This article aims to point out some of these bugs.
-Knowing them will help the QA community ensure that they do not miss out on detecting and resolving them while performing their next test.
+This article aims to point out the most common bugs in web applications and how you can keep a tab of them.
+Knowing them will help the QA community ensure they do not miss out on detecting and resolving them while performing their next test.

-#1 – Cross Browser Adaptability Bugs
+- Cross Browser Adaptability Bugs

-#2 – Form Validation Bugs
+Form Validation Bugs